thruthesky/sonub-2016-11-25/README.md

 # TODO

+    - [] xbase-api needs https connection.
+        - philgo-api is already has https connection.
+        - one possible way to solve is to use philgo.com MySQL for xbase api.
+            -- converting may be simple since it is using ezSQL.

     - [] Simple input prompt box using ionic alertCtrl
         @see job-list::onClickDelete()
     - [ ] If user has not photo, Photo Upload on User Profile.
 Social login users may have picture.